louisgv/a-jekyll-blog/_posts/2015/10/2015-10-12-notes-on-venture-deals-2.md

 > Avoid the scenario where VC has the right to force a recapitalization of the company if **fellow** investors bailed

-Have an appropriate conversion to common for lack of follow-on investment
+Have an appropriate conversion to common stock for lack of follow-on investment

 # Vexting